hughsk/reqursive/README.md

 * `error`: If a syntax error was picked up when parsing this file, it'll go here.
 Handle this however you please.

+## Options

+The following only apply to `reqursive`, not `reqursive.children`

+* `traverseModules`: Don't stop when hitting a module - keep going through the module's files too.